yahoo/graphkit/docs/source/operations.rst

 Operations
 ==========

-At a high level, an operation is a node in a computational graph.
+At a high level, an operation is a node in a computation graph.
 GraphKit uses an ``operation`` class to represent these computations.

 The ``operation`` class
 -----------------------

-The ``operation`` class specifies an operation in a computational graph, including its input data dependencies as well as the output data it provides.
+The ``operation`` class specifies an operation in a computation graph, including its input data dependencies as well as the output data it provides.
 It provides a lightweight wrapper around an arbitrary function to make these specifications.

 There are many ways to instantiate an ``operation``, and we'll get into more detail on these later.
 First off, though, here's the specification for the ``operation`` class: